llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   foz
   /tmp/test.h:1:0

-Example 8 - Addresses having approximate line info:
+Example 8 - Skip line zero output for an address with no line correspondence (an address associated with line zero):

 .. code-block:: console